dvob/k8s-wasm/k8s/api-server/README.md

-# Kubernetes API-Server Extension
+# Kubernetes API server Extension

-To explore the extension of the API-Server with an Authentication, an Authorizer and an AdmissionController we implemented the simple example logic described [here](../).
+To explore the extension of the API server with an Authentication, an Authorizer and an AdmissionController we implemented the simple example logic described [here](../).
 You can find the code here:
 * Branch: https://github.com/dvob/kubernetes/tree/magic-examples
 * Diff (commit): https://github.com/dvob/kubernetes/commit/0919013fca6558437beb4afc7c2aeaeba66d2683

 ## Implementation
-To implement theses components we have to implement the appropriate interfaces and then integrate the implementation in the actual API-Server.
+To implement theses components we have to implement the appropriate interfaces and then integrate the implementation in the actual API server.

 ### Authentication
 * [Interface](https://github.com/kubernetes/kubernetes/blob/0425c85cfc612cecdc4a333f5025163afec06615/staging/src/k8s.io/apiserver/pkg/authentication/authenticator/interfaces.go#L28)